 PROTECTIVE CLOTHING: Personnel entering the laboratory must remove street clothing, including undergarments, and jewelry, and change into dedicated laboratory clothing and shoes, or don full coverage protective clothing (i.e., completely covering all street clothing).
 Additional protection may be worn over laboratory clothing when infectious materials are directly handled, such as solid-front gowns with tight fitting wrists, gloves, and respiratory protection.
 Eye protection must be used where there is a known or potential risk of exposure to splashes (39).

-OTHER PRECAUTIONS: All activities with infectious material should be conducted in a biological safety cabinet (BSC) in combination with a positive pressure suit, or within a class III BSC line.
+: All activities with infectious material should be conducted in a biological safety cabinet (BSC) in combination with a positive pressure suit, or within a class III BSC line.
 Centrifugation of infected materials must be carried out in closed containers placed in sealed safety cups, or in rotors that are unloaded in a biological safety cabinet.
 The integrity of positive pressure suits must be routinely checked for leaks.
 The use of needles, syringes, and other sharp objects should be strictly limited.
 Open wounds, cuts, scratches, and grazes should be covered with waterproof dressings.
 Additional precautions should be considered with work involving animal activities (39).

 SECTION VIII – HANDLING AND STORAGE